mesupreneur/Tutorials-On-Python/README.md

 6)Dictionary exercise(Create a dictionary and take input from the user and return the meaning of the word from the dictionary)
 7)Sets in python
 8)if,elif and else condition.
+9)if,elif and else exercise(eligible or not for driving)